zwettemaan/CRDT_UXP/mddocs/UXPScriptSpeed.md

 [![](https://coppieters.nz/wp-content/uploads/2024/08/Screenshot-2024-08-08-at-6.13.45 PM-1024x699.png)](https://coppieters.nz/wp-content/uploads/2024/08/Screenshot-2024-08-08-at-6.13.45%E2%80%AFPM.png)

 The _InDesignBrot_ script can be reconfigured by way of a text frame on the pasteboard.
 If I change the `num pixels` to 29, the times become 1 second vs 20 seconds.

+So the older “comment containing async” explanation no longer matches current InDesign behavior.
+The safer updated rule is: keep real async syntax out of the top-level launcher if you want the fast Scripts Panel path.

 If you’re interested in trying this out for yourself, I’ve made a specific branch in the InDesignBrot Github repo.
 This branch has been trimmed down to remove stuff that’s not relevant to the discussion.